CupOfTea12/Random-codes/README.md

 # YeeYee-random-codes
-random stuff from my school/ life/ work
+> random stuff from my school/ life/ work
+> super ulti tools for hacking

 # Why?
 Bcz i suffer from not sharing my shitcode to the world